computer-science-with-applications/book/src/getting_started/intro_functions/index.rst

    :formatting: separate

    def simulate_many_games(num_trials, goal):
-       '''
+       """
-       Simulate num_trials games of Going to Boston and print the average number of wins.
+       Simulate num_trials games of Going to Boston and print the average number of wins for player 1.

-       Inputs:
+       Args:
            num_trials (int): number of trial games to play goal (int): threshold for a win

        Returns: None
-       '''
+       """

        wins = 0
        for i in range(num_trials):